rcsb/strucmotif-search/README.md

 ## Files Needed to Run Service
 The update produces 5 files that are needed for the service to run:
-- known.list - human-readable text file, containing holdings incl. identifiers of all indexed entries and their revision data
+- known.list - human-readable text file, containing holdings incl. identifiers of all indexed entries and their revision data.
+4 records per line: 1) ...
-- renumbered.ffindex - human-readable file that describes contents and offsets of the individual files
+- renumbered.ffindex - human-readable file that describes contents and offsets of the individual files.
+Tab-delimited with 3 records per line: 1) ...
-- renumbered.data - bundle of highly-optimized structure data in [BinaryCIF](https://github.com/molstar/BinaryCIF) format
+- renumbered.data - bundle of highly-optimized structure data in [BinaryCIF](https://github.com/molstar/BinaryCIF) format.
+The data is: ...
-- index.ffindex - human-readable file that describes contents and offsets of the individual files
+- index.ffindex - human-readable file that describes contents and offsets of the individual files.
+Tab-delimited with 3 records per line: 1) ...
-- index.data - inverted index as bundle of binary [colfer](https://github.com/pascaldekloe/colfer) files
+- index.data - inverted index as bundle of binary [colfer](https://github.com/pascaldekloe/colfer) files.
+Readable with ffindex-java or similar implementations, .... blah blah

 Note that these files can't be mixed-and-matched.
 They contain cross-references and if you update or manipulate one, you'll need to edit all other files to ensure consistency.